pzawadzk/Behavioral-Cloning/README.md

 </p>

 ## Model details
+The goal of behavioural cloning is to reproduce human behaviours.
+For a self-driving car the two most important behaviours are:

+1. Normal driving i.e. drving in the middle of the lane
+2. Recovery from mistakes such as driving on the shoulder

 ### Data collections

 #### Normal driving

-The most important behaviour for a self-driving car is to keep the car in the center of the road.
-To reproduce this behaviours we drive a car in the simulator keeping it in the center of the road and collect camera images and the corresponding steering angles.
+To reproduce a normal driving behaviour I drive a car in the simulator keeping it in the center of the road and collect camera images and the corresponding steering angles.
 Total number of 2000 data points were generated.
 <p>
 <img src="normal_center_example.jpg" width="480" alt="Combined Image" /> <br>
     <em>Fig. 1.
 View from the central camaera when car is on shoulder.</em>
 </p>

 #### Recovery from shoulder
-In addition to recording "good behaviours" I also record behaviours necessary for the car to recover from the shoulder.
+To record behaviours necessary for the car to recover from the shoulder:
-This is accomplished in three steps:

 1. Drive the car to the shoulder
 2. Steer wheels toward the center of the road